 - Pinch of soft brown sugar

-- Remove from the heat and allow to cool a little before blitzing.
+Remove from the heat and allow to cool a little before blitzing.
 Adjust with more liquid if needed to get the desired consistency.
 Season with salt, pepper and brown sugar to taste, and even a little lemon if you feel it needs it.
-This is a soup that responds well to blitzing, so do blitz it for about twice as long as you feel is necessary.
+This soup responds well to blitzing, so do blitz it for about twice as long as you think is necessary.